 Meanwhile, crumble the feta into a large bowl and add all the other ingredients, including the orange zest (but not the juice) and the cooled spinach.
 Add a couple of tablespoons of the orange juice, not too much as you want the filling to be quite dry and gently combine everything together – you want the orange zest evenly spread throughout the pie.
 Season to taste remembering that feta is naturally salty so you shouldn’t need to add more salt to the filling.

 Take a large non-stick pie dish and arrange the filo sheets over it allowing each sheet to overhang the dish.
-Tumble in the spinach and cheese mixture.
-Gently fold over the overhanging filo sheets to cover the pie (see photo above).
-Brush with extra-virgin olive oil and garnish with nigella seeds.
+Tumble in the spinach and cheese mixture, sprinkle a little sumac over the top (if using).
+Gently fold over the overhanging filo sheets to cover the pie.
+Brush with extra-virgin olive oil and garnish with nigella seeds and sumac (if using).
 Place into the oven and allow it to bake for 15 mins, then turn the dish around 180 degrees and bake for a further five minutes.

 Remove from the oven and, if you fancy it, garnish it with a drizzle of date syrup and pomegranate arils.
 Serve immediately with all the dishes you love.
-The pie can also be eaten at room temperature and will keep in the fridge for a couple of days (take it out an hour before you want to eat it).
+The pie can also be eaten at room temperature and will keep in the fridge for a couple of days (take it out an hour before you want to eat it and put it in the oven for 10 minutes to crisp up the pastry).